 The Intel Science Talent Search (Intel STS) is the nation’s most prestigious science research competition for high school seniors.
 Since 1942, first in partnership with Westinghouse and beginning in 1998 with Intel, the Science Talent Search (STS) has served as the national stage for the country's best and brightest young scientists to present original research to nationally recognized professional scientists.

 Entrants must complete a rigorous application process, including a 20-page research report documenting their independent scientific research.
 After extensive review, 40 finalists are selected to compete each March in Washington, DC.

-The Intel STS 2014 semifinalists were announced on January 22 and the finalists were announced on January 22, 2014.
-Winners were announced on March 11, 2014.
+The Intel STS 2015 semifinalists were announced on January 7 and the finalists were announced on January 21, 2015.
+Winners will be announced on March 10, 2015.

 Contact us for more information about the Intel STS.